Website brief template

 Don’t over-think what goes into a brief for a new site.
 Focus on the goals of your new site and ensuring your developers understand those goals.
 If they understand what you’re trying to achieve, they’ll help you build a site designed to achieve it.

-The website project brief example below includes the questions we typically ask when we help a client prepare a website briefing document.
+The website project brief example below includes the questions we typically ask when we help a client prepare a website briefing document and it’s the website brief template we usually start with in a scoping meeting.

-If you want the blank briefing template, you can download it below.
+If you want the blank website briefing template, you can download it below.

 Introduction to your website brief